Cross-Attention is Not Enough: Incongruity-Aware Dynamic Hierarchical Fusion for Multimodal Affect Recognition: Appendix

 \subsection{Extracted Features}

 The sequence lengths and feature dimensions of the three modalities in the three benchmarks are shown in Table \ref{table.3}.

-{\textbf{Textual Features: GloVe.}} The transcriptions in all three datasets use the global word embeddings generated by GloVe.
-This distributed representation allows words in the same context to be close to each other in the vector space and maintain specific relationships \citep{p53}.
-For this pre-extracted data, the text modal features are trained and derived from 840 billion tokens with 300 dimensions of GloVe embeddings.
+{\textbf{Textual Features: a) GloVe.}} In convention, the transcriptions in all three datasets use the global word embeddings generated by GloVe in convention.
+This distributed representation allows words in the same context to be close to each other in the vector space and maintain specific relationships.
+For this pre-extracted data, the text modal features are trained and derived from 840 billion tokens with 300 dimensions of GloVe embeddings. {\textbf{b) BERT.}} BERT is a pre-trained language model based on the Transformer architecture and trained on massive amounts of text data using unsupervised learning.
+BERT has achieved highly desirable results on a wide range of natural language processing tasks, including question answering, sentiment analysis, and natural language inference. {\textbf{c) ALBERT.}} ALBERT (A Lite BERT) is a pre-trained language model that builds upon the BERT model with the goal of reducing model size and computational requirements while maintaining high performance.
+ALBERT is designed for efficiency and scalability, making it capable of running in resource-constrained environments and easily scaling to larger datasets and tasks.

-{\textbf{Vision Features: FACET.}} FACET is a commercial facial emotion detection software developed by iMotions\footnote{\url{https://imotions.com/platform/}}.
+{\textbf{Vision Features: FACET.}} FACET is a commercial facial emotion detection software developed by iMotions.
 The software can demonstrate 35 facial action units and record facial muscle movements to represent frame-by-frame emotions.

-{\textbf{Audio Features: COVAREP.}} COVAREP is an open-source repository for speech processing, supporting collaboration and free access.
+{\textbf{Audio Features: a) COVAREP.}} COVAREP is an open-source repository for speech processing, supporting collaboration and free access.
 The features of the processed speech data are based on pitch tracking, polarity detection, spectral envelopes, glottal flow, and other common speech features \citep{p56}.
-The pre-extracted data contains 74 dimensions of speech features.
+The pre-extracted data contains 74 dimensions of speech features. {\textbf{ b) WavLM.}} WavLM is a pre-trained speech model that simultaneously learns masked speech prediction and denoising during pre-training, resulting in significant improvements for a range of speech processing tasks.